For the past 10 years, our company has been in the business of building, holding or selling websites.

 The main reason (pro) for buying an existing website from us is that you can hit the ground running.
-Kickblogs exists to help you get a kickstart with the business you start.
+Kickblogs exist to help you get a kickstart with the business you start.

-You will still need to do your due diligence and to make sure that the website is a good fit for you.
-The advantage of buying an existing website is that you get to skip the whole start-up process that can take years of waiting.
+You will still need to do your due diligence and make sure that the website is a good fit for you.
+The advantage of buying an existing website is that you get to skip the whole start-up process which can take years of waiting.